Consumer Medicine Information

 Immediately telephone your doctor or the Australian Poisons Information Centre (telephone 13 11 26) or the New Zealand National Poisons Information Centre (telephone 0800 POISON or 0800 764 766) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Lyrica.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-Symptoms of an overdose with Lyrica may include mood changes, feeling tired, confusion, depression, agitation and restlessness.
+Symptoms of an overdose with Lyrica may include mood changes, feeling tired, confusion, depression, agitation, restlessness or seizures.

 If you are about to be started on any new medicine, remind your doctor, dentist or pharmacist that you are taking Lyrica.